-Act on Actions to Combat Money Act No. 140/2018 on Actions to Combat Money Laundering and Terrorist Financing and Terrorist Financing.
+Act on Actions to Combat Money Laundering and Terrorist Financing Act No. 140/2018 on Actions to Combat Money Laundering and Terrorist Financing.

+and Terrorist Financing.

-Act on Financial Undertakings Act No. 161/2002 on Financial Undertakings (as amended).
+Act on Financial Undertakings

+Act No. 161/2002 on Financial Undertakings (as amended).
-Act on Prospectus for Public Offering or

-Admission to Trading
+Act on Prospectus for Public Offering or Admission to Trading

 Act No. 14/2020 on Prospectus to be published when securities are offered to the public or admitted to trading on a regulated market (Ice.
-Lög um lýsingu verðbréfa sem boðin eru í almennu útboði eða tekin til viðskipta á skipulegum verðbréfamarkaði nr.
-14/2020).
+Lög um lýsingu verðbréfa sem boðin eru í almennu útboði eða tekin til viðskipta á skipulegum markaði nr.